 It is important to vaccinate pets while they are still young to protect them against diseases.
 Some vaccination programs for puppies and kittens start from around five to eight weeks old.
 If your pet never got a vaccination while young, you need to start the primary vaccination course immediately.

-To know more about pet vaccinations, visit Country Veterinary Clinic at our offices in Live Oak, California.
-You can also call (530) 491-4500 to book an appointment today.
+To learn more about pet vaccinations, call Country Veterinary Clinic in Live Oak, California at (530) 491-4500 with any questions or to book an appointment.